Spencer-Gardner/CS260/notes.md

     );
   }
 ```
-Defines paths and reroutes/renders the corresponding component based on the path
+Defines paths and reroutes/renders the corresponding component based on the path.

 18. _What role does npm play in web development?_
-Manages Node packages; allows dowloading external packages
+npm (Node Package Manager) plays a crucial role in web development as a package manager for JavaScript and web-related technologies.
+It offers a vast ecosystem of open-source libraries, tools, and frameworks that developers can easily install, manage, and use in their projects.

 19. _What does package.json do in a npm project?_
-Lists packages; specifies scripts such as for deployment
+'package.json' plays a crucial role in managing dependencies, defining project configuration, and facilitating the development process by providing a structured and standardized way to manage project metadata, dependencies, and scripts within an npm project.

-20. _What does the fetch function do?_
+20. _What does the `fetch` function do?_
+Used to make asynchronous network requests to retrieve resources (such as data, files, or API responses) from a specified URL or network endpoint.

 21. _What does node.js do?_
-Runs the server
+Node.js is an open-source, server-side JavaScript runtime environment built on Chrome's V8 JavaScript engine.
+It allows developers to run JavaScript code on the server-side, enabling the creation of scalable, high-performance, and networked applications.
+Basically, it allows you to run your server.

 22. _What does Vite do?_
+Vite is a modern build tool that is specifically designed for building web applications, primarily focusing on front-end development.
+It aims to provide a fast, efficient, and streamlined development experience, especially for modern JavaScript frameworks like Vue.js and React.
-Allows you to bundle all your React code for production and deployment
-Transposing .jsx code to JavaScript allowing th browser to run it
+Overall, it allows you to bundle all your React code for production and deployment and to transpose '.jsx' code to JavaScript to enable the browser to run it.